-Prospective candidates should have a good level of proficiency in the English language.
+B) A Good level of proficiency in the English language.
+(See below)

 All applicants that fulfill the phase 1 of the application process which means general degree requirements as well as the minimum grade requirement will move on to phase 2 of the selection.

 The applicants that have passed phase 1 will be graded and approximately 20 applicants with the highest points will be selected.
 The grading is done as follows:

 – Bachelor’s thesis or corresponding final thesis grade of 3 or above will be awarded 15 points.
 (If the grading scale is other than 1-5 it will be converted to the 1-5 scale using the table above) Applicants who have not written a thesis as part of their previous degree will earn no points in this section.
 Applicants whose thesis was graded on a scale of pass/fail will earn 10 points.

 – Previous studies in futures studies 1 ECTS credit = 1 point, maximum of 25 points.
 When converting the old Finnish credit system (prior to 2005) into ECTS the multiple of 1.5 is used for Universities of Applied Sciences and 1.8 for Universities.